JiaweiZhuang/cloud-gchp-paper/README.md

 Other parameters like key names, VPC and subnet IDs are user-specific. `spot` pricing is highly recommended, as the cost of large-scale HPC jobs can add up quickly. `max_queue_size` can be increased later by directly editing auto-scaling groups, if more nodes are needed.

+Note: The `c5n.18xlarge` instance type has 72vcpus, while for new AWS accounts, the default maximum is only 32vcpu.
+If your cluster fails to create, this could be the problem -- it can't create the initial compute instance.
+To check, login to the AWS console, go to EC2, then to autoscaling groups.
+Select the autoscaling group for the cluster and then click on activity status.
+If you see *failed*, click *failed* and you get an explanation for the failure along with a link to a form to increase the vcpu limit on your account.
+This can take a few days to be approved.
+While you are waiting, you can use a `c5n.4xlarge` for your `compute_instance_type`, which has 16vcpus.

 ## Run pre-compiled model

 ### Pull run directory with compiled executable